nielsmaerten/gluco-check/CONTRIBUTING.md

 Google Actions->>Webhook: HTTP Request
 Webhook->>Core: JSON Conversation Object
 Note left of Core: Processing...
-Core->>Webhook: Conversation Response
+Core-->>Webhook: Conversation Response
-Webhook->>Google Actions: HTTP Response
+Webhook-->>Google Actions: HTTP Response
-Google Actions->>User: '103 and stable as of a minute ago'
+Google Actions-->>User: '103 and stable as of a minute ago'
 ```

 When the `core` package receives a `Conversation`, it is first routed to the `ConversationDecoder`.
 The `ConversationDecoder` inspects the request to find out what exactly the user asked for.
 A user can ask for 1 or more `DiabetesPointers`.
 Blood sugar, Insulin on board and Sensor Age are all examples of `DiabetesPointers`.
 From the `DiabetesPointers`, the `ConversationDecoder` builds a `DiabetesQuery` and forwards it to `DiabetesQueryResolver`: